Debt nothing to be ashamed of

 But almost always the letter will not give any specific dates.
 If it merely says action will follow "after 7 days", or that they will visit "week commencing" such and such a date, or some such vague wording, then this does NOT give them the right to enter your home.

-If you are in any doubt about a Sheriff's Officer's letter ring us or visit us any Tuesday 12 - 3pm at ACE, 17 West Montgomery Place EH7 5HA, telephone 0131 557 6242.
+If you are in any doubt about a Sheriff's Officer's letter ring us or visit us any Tuesday 12 - 3pm at ACE, 17 West Montgomery Place EH7 5HA, Tel 0131 557 6242

 If you receive a letter from debt collectors (as opposed to Sheriffs Officers) remember that they have no legal powers and can take no action against you without going to court.
 These letter are merely designed to intimidate you into cooperation with their demands.

 Don't respond to a Sheriff's or debt collectors letter by ringing them up – they will only use this to try and get information from you, no matter how friendly they seem.
 For example if they get your phone number they will then be able to ring you up.

 IF A SHERIFF OFFICER OR DEBT COLLECTOR KNOCKS ON YOUR DOOR